unique01082/react-instances/example/src/pages/Document.md

 ### `withInstanceManager(Component, keyAttribute = 'name'): Component`

 This HOC only using for `React.Component` or `React.PureComponent`, refer `useInstanceManage` for `Function Component`.
-Simply wrap your component with `withInstanceManager` and then everything come with `withInstancesManager` are ready for you.
+Simply wrap your component with `withInstanceManager` and then everything come with `manageInstances` are ready for you.

 ---